020 7650 1200

 The legal process for flexible working applications

-To be considered for flexible working, you must make a statutory application, although you can only make one application per year.
-This application should be a written letter or email and include:
+To be considered for flexible working, you must make a statutory application.
+This application must:

 If your request is refused it should be for one of the following statutory grounds: